 Don’t know much about the Eastside?
-Let me show you around with this complete guide to Quarry Bay
+Let us show you around with this complete guide to Quarry Bay.

 You know we love showing you around our fave neighbourhoods, like Sheung Wan and Shek Tong Tsui.
 As a third-generation Quarry Bay resident, I’m highlighting my hood, a hidden gem with the perfect blend of local culture and western influence.
 From indoor rock climbing spots to dog-friendly restaurants, check out our neighbourhood guide to Quarry Bay, and find out where to get fed, work, or take those epic photos you’ve seen online.

 Ranging from Beef Satay Bun, Scrambled Egg with Thick Toast and Black Truffle, to Root Beer with Ice Cream and Authentic Red Bean Fleecy, Mei Lik Cafe is a local’s favourite that serves a variety of traditional delicacies.
 Their Ovaltine drink comes with a generous amount of crunchy toppings too.
 Order their food via Deliveroo if you can’t go in person.

 Mei Lik Cafe, 2D Finnie Street, Quarry Bay, Hong Kong, p.
 2869 7277

 Enoteca is a Mediterranean restaurant that serves delicious Lobster Benedict, Fiery Moroccan Chicken, Wild Mushroom Pizza, and more.
 Having both indoor and outdoor settings, you can bring along your lovely puppy to enjoy a day out while you’re sipping on Sangria.

 Enoteca, G/F, 35-41 Tong Chong Street, Quarry Bay, Hong Kong, p.
 2744 6000